getify/Functional-Light-JS/apA.md

 That's a decent improvement.
 We now have four adjacent `reduce(..)` calls instead of a mixture of three different methods all with different shapes.
 We still can't just `compose(..)` those four reducers, however, because they accept two arguments instead of one.

+<a name="cheating"></a>

-In Chapter 9, we sort of cheated and used `list.push(..)` to mutate as a side effect rather than creating a whole new array to concatenate onto.
+In [Chapter 9, we sort of cheated](ch9.md/#user-content-reducecheating) and used `list.push(..)` to mutate as a side effect rather than creating a whole new array to concatenate onto.
 Let's step back and be a bit more formal for now:

 ```js
 function strUppercaseReducer(list,str) {